A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Part of the risks will be avoided or mitigated by performing some particular work – Risk Response Plan.
 These pieces of work should go into the WBS.

-You remember that WBS should include 100% of work.
-Risk management is a part of the project, don’t let it slip through.
+You remember that the work breakdown structure should include 100% of the work.
+Risk management is a part of the project; don’t let it slip through.

 Connect activities related to risk response plans to work packages.

-6. WBS is the Main Tool of Scope Control and Scope Verification
+6. WBS is the Main Tool for Scope Control and Scope Verification

 It goes without saying that you’ll use a WBS to control the scope.